skhan59bbk/skhan59bbk/README.md

 - Hey, I’m Sameer Khan and I live in London, UK.
 - I’m interested in Python, Financial Markets, Machine Learning... and Running!
 - I’m looking to collaborate on anything related to the above!
-- BSc(hons) Economics and Finance | MSc Data Science
+- BSc(Hons) Economics and Finance | MSc Data Science

 <!---
 skhan59bbk/skhan59bbk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.